livecode/livecode-ide/Documentation/guides/HTML5 Deployment.md

 # HTML5 Deployment
 Copyright © 2015 LiveCode Ltd.

+**Note: This is an experimental release of HTML5 deployment support and is not recommended for production use.**

 ## Introduction

 Almost every Internet-connected device has a web browser.
 If your application can run in a browser, your app can be used anywhere and by anyone, without any need to download or install it.